"Your own Self-Realization is the greatest service you can render the world."

 While a deeply challenging phase, the Dark Night of the Soul is an integral part of the journey towards realization.
 It is the process through which the ego’s illusions are dismantled, allowing the light of true awareness to shine through.

-Through this profound transformation, one moves closer to the ultimate understanding of non-duality, where the distinction between self and other dissolves, revealing the unity of all existence.
+Through this profound transformation, one moves closer to the ultimate recognition, where the distinction between self and other dissolves, revealing the unity of all existence.

 "The dark night of the soul is when you have lost the flavor of life but have not yet gained the fullness of divinity.
 So it is that we must weather that dark time, the period of transformation when what is familiar has been taken away and the new richness is not yet ours."